World leaders fine-tune punitive measures against Russia

 The European Union Aviation Safety Agency extended to 200 nautical miles the airspace it considers risky, and warned of “the threat of missile launches to and from Ukraine.”

-Protests by Ukrainians and their supporters were planned Friday across Asia.
-Public buildings, sports stadiums and landmarks in the Australian city of Melbourne were illuminated in Ukraine’s national colors of blue and yellow.
+Protests by Ukrainians and their supporters were planned Friday across Asia and Europe.
+Public buildings, sports stadiums and landmarks in the Australia and Europe were illuminated in Ukraine’s national colors of blue and yellow.

-Japan’s new sanctions follow an earlier set of measures that include the suspension of distributing and issuing new Russian government bonds in Japan — a move aimed at cutting funding for Russia’s military — a trade ban with two Ukrainian separatist regions and the freezing of their assets and visas.

-Japan, which has long sought to regain control of Russian-held northern islands seized at the end of World War II, took a milder stance toward Moscow during Russia’s 2014 Crimea annexation.
-Tokyo’s response to the current invasion has been considered tougher and faster, something that may be linked to a deep worry in Tokyo over China’s increasingly assertive military actions in the region.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.